MagmaArcade/Facial-Recognition/README.md

 ## Description

-The **Face Recognition System** utilizes the **face_recognition** library, powered by deep learning models, to effectively detect and recognize faces.
+The **Face Recognition System** uses the **face_recognition** library, powered by deep learning models, to effectively detect and recognise faces.
 This system comprises several stages: data loading, model training, model evaluation, and real-time face recognition, including a mechanism for spoof detection to enhance security.

 ## Features